gaoyunzhi/telegram_channel_subscription_v2/README.md

 add - /add channel_link add channel to subscription pool.
 Channel must have public name.
-Automatically subscribe this channel if messge is send in a group or channel. list - /list: list all channels. keys - /show_keys: show subscription keywords edit - /keys keywords: give a new set of keywords, in json format remove - /remove index: remove channel in the pool.
+Automatically subscribe this channel if messge is send in a group or channel. list - /list: list all channels. show_keys - /show_keys: show subscription keywords keys - /keys keywords: give a new set of keywords, in json format remove - /remove index: remove channel in the pool.
 Bot admin only.

 Feedback / feature requests are welcomed at @dushufenxiang_chat.